MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-printer-setup-overview.md

 ms.custom: bap-template
 ---

-# Printer Setup and Management Overview
+# <a name="printer-setup-and-management-overview"></a>Printer Setup and Management Overview

 Printing documents and reports from [!INCLUDE[prod_short](includes/prod_short.md)] is an important task for business users.
 You'll typically want to send print jobs directly to one of your organisation's printers&mdash;no matter the [!INCLUDE[prod_short](includes/prod_short.md)] client or app you're using.
 Because [!INCLUDE[prod_short](includes/prod_short.md)] online is a cloud service, it can't directly reach local printers connected to users' devices, but you can connect it to cloud-enabled printers.

-## What are your printer possibilities in Business Central
+## <a name="what-are-your-printer-possibilities-in-business-central"></a>What are your printer possibilities in Business Central

 To support your print needs, [!INCLUDE[prod_short](includes/prod_short.md)] offers the following features: